Back to Song Library

 Can I play Kiss the Rain on this page?

 Yes.
-This Kiss the Rain page keeps the fingering chart, 4/4 phrase layout, and Ab note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Kiss the Rain page keeps the fingering chart, 4/4 phrase layout, and Ab note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Kiss the Rain?
+Should I use letter notes or numbered notes for Kiss the Rain?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.